 The most common applications are;

-Rehearsal Room: One of the most common applications is for deadening the sound inside a rehearsal room, not allowing it to leave.
+Rehearsal Room: One of the most common applications is for deadening the sound inside a rehearsal room, especially because of the low cost of the blankets.

-You could also use them in laundry rooms, bathrooms, music rooms, on the ceiling, etc. Basically, if you want to reduce noise in a room, you can use them there.
+Home: You could use them in laundry rooms, bathrooms, music rooms, on the ceiling, etc. Basically, if you want to reduce noise in a room, you can use them there.